denistakeda/articles/003_typescript_adt.md

 ```

-Some people tend to use underscore before the function to emphasize its privaty.
+Some people tend to use underscore before the function to emphasize its privacy.

 ## Discriminant